-SCR3 is initialized to H'00 upon reset, and in standby, watch or module standby mode.
+SCR3 is initialized to H'00 upon reset, and in standby, module standby or watch mode.

 Bit 7: Transmit interrupt enable (TIE)

 Bit 7 selects enabling or disabling of the transmit data empty interrupt request (TXI) when transmit data is transferred from the transmit data register (TDR) to the transmit shift register (TSR), and bit TDRE in the serial status register (SSR) is set to 1.